MakhloufAbderrahmane/todo-list-python/README.md

-# 📝 To-Do List in Python
+# 📝 To Do List app in Python

 A simple **command-line To-Do List application** written in Python.
 This is a beginner-friendly project that I built to practice **loops, lists, file handling, and user input**.